 It is always important during 24-hour care that your infant specialist be comfortable.
 We suggest for 24 care that your specialist has access to a private bedroom, internet access, and private bathroom.
 If this is not possible, a minimum of a bed and personal space for personal items in the baby’s room or another space shall be provided.
 The family will also be expected to provide food and beverages for the duration of the placement.
 Specialists are also given four consecutive hours of personal time a day.
 These hours are decided by the family and the specialist.
 It is important to remember your specialist needs sleep in order to provide the best quality care for your family.
 These 4 hours are generally used to nap, shower, and take care of other personal needs.

 Do your Newborn Care Specialists have background checks?

 ,Absolutely.
 Background checks and reference checks are completed before each specialist is invited to join the team.
 Records are searched on the county, state and federal levels.
 SSN & sex offender databases are also searched.

 Does Hush Little Baby have agency fees?

 Hush Little Baby does not have any agency fees.
 You will be provided with a rate based on the specialist that will be providing care.
-Rates range from $25/Hour-$35/Hour for overnight care assistance.
+Rates range from $25/hour to $35/Hour for overnight care assistance.

-Can we choose the specilaist who will be providing care for our family?
+Can we choose the specilist who will be providing care for our family?

 Do you have specialists who provide care for preemies, multiples, or babies who suffer from Colic and/or Reflux?